to Definitions and Notes links

 which are linked to the SAT I scale, were also changed to reflect

-most widely taken college entrance examination, it is designed to
+taken college entrance examination, it is designed to test skill

-Semester Regular fall and spring semesters as defined
+Semester - Regular fall and spring semesters as

 SEOG/Supplemental Educational Opportunity Grant

-or as defined in the Academic Calendar for each campus
+weeks) or as defined in the Academic Calendar for each campus.

 in contact with a teacher for instructional purposes.
 They are weekly